-Students who attended the University of Phoenix between 2012-2016 may qualify for compensation.
-Contact a qualified University of Phoenix Lawsuit Lawyer to find out if you qualify.
+Students in Texas or California who attended the University of Phoenix between 2012-2016 may qualify for compensation.
+Fill out this form to contact a qualified University of Phoenix Lawsuit Lawyer to find out if you qualify.

 The False Promise of a Brighter Future